dcunited001/dcunited001.github.io/_pages/writing.md

 If you had asked me at age nineteen to pick a career path I'd never explore, I would have immediately and emphatically answered with "Writer."
 Recent exigent events seemed to have altered the course of my destiny.
-Such unquestionable axioms of reality, suddenly reek of fallibility, like "DC would never, under any circumstance, ever become a writer.
+Such unquestionable axioms of reality suddenly reek of fallibility, e.g. "DC would never, under any circumstance, ever become a writer.
 You can count on that like the sun coming up."
 Apparently this is no longer true.

-In exploring the possibility of being a writer, I decided to explore. and articulate my own writing process.
-I decided to write an article about it.
+In exploring the possibility of being a writer, I decided to explore and articulate my own writing process.
+I wrote an article about it.
 As a writer, it seems it'd be useful in finding an editor.
 The first thing I'd want to communicate to an editor is how I think about writing.
 I've enumerated the other elements of the writing process as Theme, Form, Plot, Characters and Style.
 As themes are the most important aspect of writing, IMO, I created a list of hundreds of themes, which I'll include in part two of Daedalian Magnum Corpus.
 Themes are the ideas behind your work that you want your readers to explore.
 Themes are why your work would be interesting or